princeampofo/foodrunner/AI_USAGE.md

 # AI Usage Documentation

-This document outlines how AI tools were used during the development of the FoodRunner application.
+This document outlines how AI tools(Chatgpt and Copilot) were used during the development of the FoodRunner application.

 ## Where AI Was Used